 Minimalism is about living an intentional life

-Minimalism is about living an intentional life, about being conscious or mindful, about shutting down the automatic pilot and being in charge of your decisions, of your choices.
+About being conscious or mindful.
+It’s about shutting down the automatic pilot and being in charge of your decisions, of your choices.
 And it might be a strange concept in a world where all you hear is “bigger/more/newest is better” and “this latest fashion/gadget will make you cool/happy/popular”.

 PS.
 Just out of curiosity, does your desk look similar to the one in the above photo?